 Step 5: Arrive prepared.

-When doing your hair and makeup, you should go after the most polished version of you.
+When doing your hair and makeup, you should go after the most polished version of yourself.

 Some clients like to get their hair and makeup done, which is a great idea if you’re feeling stressed about getting prepared yourself.
 Just make sure they’re able to capture your typical look.